My Beautiful Broken Brain: Content

 The film starts with a recap of the intracerebral hemorrhage (stroke) and subsequent emergency brain surgery on her parietal and temporal lobes, and follows the life of its protagonist, London resident Lotje Sodderland, in the year that followed, documenting the progress of her recovery and the major setbacks she experienced.

 Lotje covers some of the daily challenges that she experienced after sustaining injury to her brain through the stroke, not just with dysphasia and apraxia while communicating through expressive verbal language, reading and writing, but also the memory deficits, confusion, cognitive processing and sensory perception changes, over-sensitivity to noise and the sensations of overwhelm, fatigue, frustration, and at times discouragement about future considering the changes in her life.
 The valuable support provided by her family and friends during this journey of recovery was featured prominently in this documentary.
-Through extensive in-patient and out-patient rehabilitation that included occupational therapy, speech therapy, visits with both a psychologist and psychiatrist, she makes a profound recovery, despite the post-seizure regression she experienced following the experimental transcranial magnetic stimulation (TMS) treatments.
+Through extensive in-patient and out-patient rehabilitation that included occupational therapy, speech therapy, visits with both a psychologist and psychiatrist, she makes a profound recovery, despite the post-seizure regression experienced following the experimental transcranial magnetic stimulation (TMS) treatments.

 Lotje began recording video-selfies just a few days after the stroke, while still in the hospital.
 Large parts of the film consist of material filmed by herself on her iPhone.
 This together with various sequences showing the world from her point-of-view at that time, including for example visual misperceptions (hallucinations), produce a rather personal storytelling style.

 Production

 The film was initiated by its protagonist herself.
 According to her, making a film about her struggles was the first linear thought she had after the stroke.

-She started taking video-selfies of herself while still in hospital, and two weeks later contacted documentary filmmaker Sophie Robinson to enlist her help.
+She started taking video-selfies while still in hospital, and two weeks later contacted documentary filmmaker Sophie Robinson to enlist her help.

 Funding for editing and post-production was collected via Kickstarter between November 28 and December 20, 2013.
 The initial goal of £30,000 was exceeded by £7340.